top of page

 Georgian Bay Métis

-HUNTER CASCAGNETTE (they/them/theirs) is a Queer, Non-Binary / Trans interdisciplinary artist and earthworker of Mixed French/Scottish/English Settler and Georgian Bay Métis ancestry from the Southern Georgian Bay/ Lake Huron region.
+HUNTER CASCAGNETTE (they/them/theirs) is a Queer, Non-Binary / Trans, 2Spirit interdisciplinary artist, grower, harvester and herbalist in training of Mixed Georgian Bay Métis and French/Scottish/English Settler ancestry from the Southern Georgian Bay region.

 Hunter’s visual art practice is centered around naturally dyed deer rawhides, traditional brain tanning of deer and moose hides and antler work.
-Their Métis family’s relationships to hunting deer and moose got Hunter involved in hide tanning.
-They are learning foundations of bark tanning as a way of connecting to ancestral Scottish hide tanning practices.
-Hunter is a co-founder and hide tanning mentor with Niizh Manidook Hide Camp.
-They've become known as one of the "hide dads" at NMHC.
+Their family’s relationships to hunting deer and moose motivated Hunter to learn hide tanning.

 Beze Gray(they/them)